GeMID: Generalizable Models for IoT Device Identification: Feature Selection

 \subsection{Feature Interactions}

-We then considered feature interactions, using a wrapper method, specifically a Genetic Algorithm (GA), to find the optimal combination of individually predictive features which we validated across multiple datasets.
-The global search characteristic of a GA tends to find good solutions, and avoiding exhaustive search enables us to obtain potential feature sets within an acceptable timeframe.
+We then considered feature interactions, using a wrapper method to find the optimal combination of these individually predictive features.
+We chose a Genetic Algorithm (GA) for this purpose, as its global search characteristic is effective at navigating large feature spaces to find robust solutions.
+A detailed description of the GA implementation, including the specific algorithm, hyperparameters, and evaluation criteria, is provided in Appendix Section~\ref{ga-exp}, Table~\ref{tab:ga_implementation}.

 However, in general there is no guarantee of a GA finding an optimal subset, meaning it may include uninformative features in the feature set.
 Additionally, GA-selected features may develop a bias towards the data used for selection, potentially reducing their performance on other datasets.

 To address this, all 46 features that passed individual voting were combined into a single feature set for selection using a genetic algorithm (GA).
-A decision tree (DT) model was employed for evaluation, with the fitness of each generation assessed using the F1 score across 8 additional DD datasets (see Fig.~\ref{fig:sessions}).
+A decision tree (DT) model was employed for evaluation, with the fitness of each generation assessed using the F1 score across 8 additional DD datasets (see Figure~\ref{fig:sessions}).
 This external validation provides feedback to the GA, ensuring that feature selection is based on success across different datasets and not dependent on only one.
 For each of the eight DD cases, the GA produced slightly different feature sets, so we then identified the intersections between them.
-Fig.~\ref{fig:vote8} depicts this, showing that some features (e.g., tcp.window\_size, tcp.ack) were chosen multiple times, some (e.g., tcp.seq, tcp.flags.ack) only once.
+Figure~\ref{fig:vote8} depicts this, showing that some features (e.g., tcp.window\_size, tcp.ack) were chosen multiple times, some (e.g., tcp.seq, tcp.flags.ack) only once.